Lockdown's losses exposed through poignant photo project

 “But the photographs also illustrate people’s starkly different experiences of life in lockdown - it was a very unequal pandemic.

-“For those with limited control over their lives and in poorer circumstances the pandemic exacerbated already difficult lives and communities that are struggling to recover.
+"The pandemic further exacerbated the challenges faced by individuals with limited agency over their lives and those residing in underprivileged conditions, hindering the recovery of already distressed communities," Prof. Caitlin Notley noted.

-“The pandemic has been devastating to many people and social groups and our findings show the many unintended social consequences of lockdown.
+"The pandemic has inflicted devastating consequences upon numerous individuals and social groups, and our discoveries highlight the numerous unintended social ramifications of the imposed lockdown measures," Prof. Caitlin Notley emphasized.

-“It is right that lives return to normality but there are still people shielding, communities have suffered and people are still deeply affected by what happened during those times and the sense of loss by many is profound.
+"While it is imperative for lives to gradually return to a state of normalcy, it is essential to acknowledge that there are individuals still in need of protection, communities that have endured significant hardships, and many who continue to be deeply impacted by the events that unfolded during those trying times.
+The sense of loss experienced by numerous individuals remains profound," Prof. Caitlin Notley acknowledged.

-“Those who had more resources and more control over their lives were more easily able to find comfort, find a way to be socially connected and to develop a sense of resilience.
-It tended to be those who were better off financially, had gardens, had a computer and internet at home, and who were able to work from home, that were able to cope with it better.
+"Individuals who possessed greater resources and greater agency over their lives were more adept at seeking solace, establishing social connections, and cultivating a sense of resilience.
+Typically, those who enjoyed financial stability, access to gardens, home computers with internet connectivity, and the ability to work remotely fared better in coping with the challenges posed by the pandemic," Prof. Caitlin Notley explained.

 ‘Lest we Forget.
 Illuminating lived experience of the Covid-19 pandemic and lockdown’ is published in the journal Social Science & Medicine.